imbo/imbolauncher/README.markdown

 This command will start one or more servers based on your configuration file.

 #### Options
-The following options can be used with the `start-servers` command:

 ##### --config
 Path to the configuration file.
 For instance `imbolauncher/imbolauncher --config config.json start-servers`.
 The configuration file uses JSON, and must follow the [configuration file schema](config-schema.json).
 Below is an example of such a config file: